 Thank you for your interest in the Black Rock Rangers.
 Our application process is currently closed.
-Please return to this site in January of 2018 if you have a continued interest in volunteering as a Black Rock Ranger or fill out this form to receive a notification when the process re-opens.
-In the meantime, consider volunteering for the Burn Perimeter Support Group as another way to give back to the Burning Man community, practice interaction and occasional mediation, and help keep the burning in Burning Man.
+Please return to this site in January of 2018 if you have a continued interest in volunteering as a Black Rock Ranger or fill out this form to receive a notification when the process re-opens in February, or check this page again closer to the end of January.

 Check the Ranger box to let us know you’re interested and answer the questionnaire.
 Once your application is accepted, you will receive an email from our Volunteer Coordinators, informing you of the next steps.